Antibiotic Trecator-SC (ethionamide)

 - Croscarmellose sodium

-Uses of Trecator-SC
+Uses

 This medication can be used along with other drugs for the treatment of tuberculosis (TB).
 The main purpose of this drug is to prevent the growth of bacteria.

-Trecator-sc can only treat bacterial infections.
+Trecator can only treat bacterial infections.
 It is incapable of treating viral infections (like common cold and flu).
 The unnecessary usage and misuse can gradually reduce the effectiveness of the drug.
 With a combination of other drugs, trecator can help in curing a type of serious infection called Mycobacterium Avium Complex-MAC.

-Side-effects of Trecator-SC
+Side-effects

-Using trecator-sc can give rise to many side-effects that may require medical attention.
+Using trecator can give rise to many side-effects that may require medical attention.
 Some may not require any at all.
 Gradually when the body starts getting used to the drug, the side-effects may disappear.
 Some of these side-effects are mentioned below:

 - Enlargement of the breasts in males